-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to compliance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the Measure A Expenditure Plan issued by the County of Marin, and the respective funding agreement between the City and the Authority.
-An audit includes examining, on a test basis, evidence about the City's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to compliance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the Measure A Expenditure Plan, and the respective funding agreement between the City and TAM.
+Management of the City is responsible for compliance with the Measure A Expenditure Plan and requirements of its funding agreement with the TAM.
+Our responsibility is to express an opinion on the City's compliance based on our audit.
+Our audit includes examining, on a test basis, evidence about the City's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide legal determination on the City's compliance with those requirements.

-In our opinion, the City complied, in all material respects, with the compliance requirements referred to above for funding allocated during the fiscal year ended June 30, 2010 and for expenditures for projects utilizing those funds for the fiscal year ended June 30, 2011.
+In our opinion, the City complied with the compliance requirements referred to above for funding allocated during the fiscal year ended June 30, 2019 for maintenance expenditures on the Puerto Suello Hills Multi-Use Path.